fairyeszhuo/GEO4962-2021/_episodes/04-Simple_plot.md

 <img src="../fig/ep04-f10-test-ua-lat.png" width="800">

 ### Adjust vertical axis

-Having pressure values (hPa) as the vertical coordinate, it is clear that we need to revert the vertical axis to get the lower values at the top and the highest values at the bottom:
+Having pressure values as the vertical coordinate, it is clear that we need to revert the vertical axis to get the lower values at the top and the highest values at the bottom:

 ~~~
 ds.ua.sel(time="1850-01-31").mean(dim='lon').plot(cmap=load_cmap('broc'))